 Land that is regarded as highly productive (LUC Classes 1,2 and 3) is a strictly finite resource, essential for future food production for a growing population here and worldwide, and important for jobs and economic development.
-The recently issued National Policy Statement for Highly Productive Land requires councils to protect LUC Class 1-3 land from fragmentation and loss (outside of identified urban zones) and allows councils to protect other types of productive land in similar manner.
+The recently issued National Policy Statement for Highly Productive Land requires councils to protect LUC Class 1-3 land (outside of identified urban areas) and allows councils to protect other types of productive land.

 Existing irrigation schemes with large networks of pipes installed underground in the outskirts of Kerikeri are extremely valuable assets.
-The cost of building a similar irrigation scheme today would be prohibitive, and it makes sense to protect this existing asset.
-Please also refer to our comments on existing rural lifestyle properties in the horticulture zone below.
+The cost of building a similar irrigation scheme today would be prohibitive, and it makes sense to protect the existing asset where possible providing that the existing residential 'islands' are also recognised (refer to comments on the horticulture zone below).